skyleapa/Advent-of-Code-2022/README.md

 * The most challenging day yet!
 I'm especially proud to have completed this entirely on my own in an unfamiliar language :) The objective itself was simple, but coding was complicated in parsing the text file data and looping through the correct indexes
 * Learned about python regex, manipulating arrays, using python for loops, thinking about how to access extracting necessary data from txt file.
 Manipulated stackHolder array to modify stacks.
 * For part 2, modified stackMover to use a while loop that kept track of the index position and iterated upwards
+## Day 5 - Supply Stacks
+* `O(n)`
+* A more clean solution than I expected.
+Had an oversight on removing the first element rather than all elements leading to the duplicate index.
+Part 2 was a variation of part 1 where checks when the length of the array is equal to the filled values and dictates a correct solution